Discrete-symmetry-adapted Markov chain Monte Carlo for the electro-elasticity of polymers: chain taut, collapse, and order: Statistical mechanics formulation

 where, $\relPosVec{i,j} = \posVec{i} - \posVec{j}$, $\relPosMag{i,j} = \left|\relPosVec{i,j}\right|$, $\relDirVec{i,j} = \relPosVec{i,j} / \relPosMag{i,j}$,

 are the monomer positions, and $\fvec$ is the applied force on the chain.
 The first term in \eqref{eq:U-DE} corresponds to the electrostatic interaction of the individual monomers with the applied field; the second term represents the work of the force done on the polymer chain; and the last term corresponds to the monomer-monomer interactions of induced dipoles within the monomers of the chain.
-For simplicity, the interaction energy only includes Ising-type nearest neighbor terms.
-See~\citet{grasinger2020statistical,grasinger2020architected,grasingerIPforce} for a more in-depth development of \eqref{eq:dipole-response}-\eqref{eq:monomer-positions}. \Fref{fig:de-poly-chain} shows a schematic of the system (adapted from~\cite{grasingerIPforce}).
+For simplicity, the interaction energy only includes Ising-type nearest neighbor terms. \Fref{fig:de-poly-chain} shows a schematic of the system (adapted from~\cite{grasingerIPforce}).